 The Truth or Beauty: Poetry and Biography conference was held on 26–28 November 2014.
 Below is the original call for papers, which outlines the intention of the conference.
-Currently we are working towards publications based on conference papers, which will be announced on this website.
+Two publications resulted from the conference: find out more about the publications.

 Bringing together poets and scholars, particularly from Australia and New Zealand, this three-day conference seeks to explore, and perhaps define, the growing field of biographical poetry or verse biography – poetry which maps out a life, or presents a portrait of a more or less historical person.